apache/fury-site/docs/guide/dart/web-platform-support.md

 dart run build_runner build
 ```

 The registration call is the same on VM/AOT, Flutter, and web.
-Manual
+Custom
 serializers use `registerSerializer(...)`; generated structs use the generated
 `register` wrapper.